aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 Conversely, if the ``KpointsData`` node *does* actually represent a mesh, this method is the one, that when called, will throw an ``AttributeError``.

-If you prefer Cartesian (rather than fractional) coordinates, type
+If you prefer Cartesian (rather than fractional) coordinates, type:

 .. code-block:: ipython